 The Metadata Embedding Supported subfield is set to 1 if the AP supports embedding of metadata (such as location, date/time, etc. based on the relationship with the destination), when a non-AP STA requests embedding, before relaying the HLP payload carried in an EBCS UL frame to the specified destination.
 Otherwise, the subfield is set to 0.

-NOTE – An EBCS non-AP STA that transmits an EBCS UL frame is not required to first discover APs that provide the relaying service, or whether they support metadata embedding (see 11.100.3.3).
+NOTE – An EBCS non-AP STA that transmits an EBCS UL frame is not required to first discover APs that provide a relaying service, or whether they support metadata embedding (see 11.100.3.3).

-[1486]If the AP transmits EBCS Info frames (see 9.6.7.101 (EBCS Info frame format)) at fixed intervals, the EBCS Info Frame Tx Countdown Present subfield of the AP Control field is set to 1 and the EBCS Info Frame Tx Countdown subfield in the element indicates the number of TBTTs until the transmission of the next EBCS Info frame.
+[1486]If the AP transmits EBCS Info frames (see 9.6.7.101 (EBCS Info frame format)) at fixed intervals, the EBCS Info Frame Tx Countdown Present subfield of the Control field is set to 1 and the EBCS Info Frame Tx Countdown subfield in the element indicates the number of TBTTs until the transmission of the next EBCS Info frame.
 The value 1 indicates that the frame is transmitted following the next TBTT (see 11.100.2.2).
 The value 0 is reserved.
-Otherwise the EBCS Info Frame Tx Countdown Present subfield of the AP Control field is set to 0 and the EBCS Info Frame Tx Countdown subfield is not included in the element.
+Otherwise the EBCS Info Frame Tx Countdown Present subfield of the Control field is set to 0 and the EBCS Info Frame Tx Countdown subfield is not included in the element.

-EBCS Parameters Advertisement field for a non-AP STA[1486]

-The format of an EBCS Parameters Advertisement field when transmitted by an eBCS non-AP STA is shown in Figure 9-bc4 (Format of EBCS Parameters Advertisement field for a non-AP STA).

-B0 B1 B2 B7

-Bits: 1 1 6

-Figure 9-bc4 - Format of EBCS Parameters Advertisement field for a non-AP STA

-The Metadata Embedding Requested subfield is set to 1 to indicate that the non-AP STA transmitting the element is requesting an eBCS AP to append additional information (such as location, date and time, etc.) prior to relaying the HLP payload carried in the non-AP STA’s UL eBCS frame to the specified destination.
-Otherwise, the subfield is set to 0.

-When the Metadata Embedding Requested subfield is set to 1, the Do Not Relay Without Metadata Embedding subfield is set to 1 to indicate that the AP can discard the UL eBCS frame received from a non-AP STA without relaying the HLP payload carried in the frame to the specified destination if it is unable to append metadata.
-Otherwise, the subfield is set to 0 to indicate that AP can relay the content to the destination specified in the non-AP STA’s uplink frame even if it is unable to append any metadata.

-NOTE – The AP might be unable to append metadata because it does not support the feature, or because it does not have metadata to append.
+[1486]

 9.6.7.100 EBCS UL frame format